North Sumatra: Agriculture and farming

 The province is famous for its plantations.
 The plantations are managed by private companies and the state.
 SOE Plantation area is located in North Sumatra, among others PT Perkebunan Nusantara II (PTPN II), PTPN IV and PTPN III.

 North Sumatra produces rubber, cocoa, tea, palm oil, coffee, cloves, coconut, cinnamon, and tobacco.
-These commodities have been exported to many countries and contributing huge foreign exchange for Indonesia.
+These commodities have been exported to many countries and contribute a large part to the foreign exchange for Indonesia.
 In addition to commodities, North Sumatra is also known as a producer of horticultural commodities (vegetables and fruits); e.g. Medanese Orange, Deli Guava, Cabbage Vegetable, Tomato, Potato and Carrot generated by Karo, Simalungun and North Tapanuli.
 The horticultural products have been exported to Malaysia and Singapore.

 The plantation is spread in East coast area such as Deli Serdang, Serdang Bedagai Langkat, Simalungun, Asahan, Labuhan Batu, and also around west coast: Central and South Tapanuli.
 Plantations, especially palm oil, are important for sourcing reticulated and blood pythons, the skins of which are a major export product.

 The size of technical irrigation entirely in North Sumatra is 132 ha that covers an area of 174 irrigation site.

 Sumatra Mandheling and Sumatra Lintong coffee beans are grown in North Sumatra and largely exported to the United States.
 Mandheling is named after the similarly spelt Mandailing people located in North Sumatra, Indonesia.
 The name is the result of a misunderstanding by the first foreign purchaser of the variety, and no coffee is actually produced in the "Mandailing region".
 Lintong on the other hand, is named after the Lintong district, also located in North Sumatra.